Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 ## How S3 Access Keys Work in Qumulo Core
 <a id="identity"></a>An _identity_ is a single principal from an identity provider (IdP).
-Examples of identities include POSIX UIDs, SMB SIDs, Active Directory UPNs, and local users in a Qumulo cluster.
+Examples of identities include SMB security identifiers (SIDs), Active Directory user principal names (UPNs), and local users in a Qumulo cluster.

 An _access key_ (or _access key pair)_ is comprised of an S3 access key ID and an S3 secret access key.